-Millions of Americans visit emergency rooms each year because of injuries sustained in falls.
+According to the National Floor Safety Institute (NFSI), “Falls account for over 8 million hospital emergency room visits.”
 Falls are one of the leading causes of unintentional injuries in the country.
-In many cases, the person who falls suffers a severe injury that may result in missed work and substantial medical bills.
+In many cases, falling causes severe injuries that may result in substantial medical bills and lost wages.

 Common Slip and Fall Injuries